alonrbar/easy-template-x/README.md

 ### Loop plugin

-Iterates text, table rows and lists.
+Iterates text, table rows, table columns and lists.
 Requires an opening tag that starts with `#` and a closing tag that starts with `/` ([configurable](#custom-tag-delimiters)).

 **Note**: The closing tag does not need to have the same name as the opening tag, or a name at all.
 This will work `{#loop}{/loop}`, but also this `{#loop}{/}` and even this `{#loop}{/something else}`.